 What is the March Forth campaign?

-We are opening the March Forth fundraiser for one month, with a goal of $10,000 in unrestricted funds.
-It seems like a large sum of money, but if every student in the program found $30 worth of sponsors, we would exceed our goal!
+We are opening the March Forth fundraiser for one month, with a goal of $15,000 in unrestricted funds.
+It is a large sum of money, but if 500 people donated $30, we would reach our goal!
 All donations are tax deductible.

 Donate to March Forth

 Donate and spread the word about March Forth to help us reach our campaign goal.

 We are looking forward to welcoming our 8th grade instrumental music families to the high school next year!
 We will be holding an informational night for you and your student on Wednesday, January 27, 2021 beginning at 7:00 p.m. via Zoom.
 This meeting is for all 8th grade instrumental music students, including instrumentalists and color guard students.

 The purpose of the meeting is to familiarize yourself with our high school music program.
 You will receive information regarding dates for next year, hear from current high school instrumental music students, discuss scheduling, learn about upcoming 8th grade evaluations, and opportunities for the 2021 – 2022 school year.
 More information is available on the 8th grade instrumental music flyer (pdf), which includes quotes from current high school students and pictures from this past year.

 If you are unable to attend, please email Mr. Ballentine at firstname.lastname@example.org by Wednesday, January 20 so we can plan accordingly.